pooley182/Plex-Meta-Manager-Wiki/Plex-Builders.md

        - Jurassic Park
        - The Land Before Time
  ```

+## Plex Collectionless
+Gets every movie/show that is not in a collection unless the collection is in the exclusion list.
+This is a special collection type to help keep your library looking correct.
+When items in your library are in multiple collections it can mess up how they're displayed in your library.

+For Example if you have a `Marvel Cinematic Universe` Collection set to `Show this collection and its items` and an `Iron Man` Collection set to `Hide items in this collection` what happens is the show overrides the hide and you end up with both collections displaying as well as the 3 Iron Man movies and if you set the `Marvel Cinematic Universe` Collection to `Hide items in this collection` then movies without a collection like `The Incredible Hulk` will be hidden from the library view.

+To combat the problem above you set all collections to `Hide items in this collection` and create a collection and set it to `Hide collection` and put every movie that you still want to display in that collection.

+With the variability of Plex Meta Manager maintaining a collection like this becomes very difficult, so in order to automate you can use `plex_collectionless`.
+You just have to tell it what collections to exclude or what collection prefix to use.

+This is a known issue with Plex Collection and there is a [Feature Suggestion](https://forums.plex.tv/t/collection-display-issue/305406) detailing the issue more on their forms.

 ## Plex Search
 Gets every movie/show based on the search parameters provided.
 The search will return any movie/show that matches at least one term from each search option.
 You can run multiple searches.